 Members of the Microsoft Partner network therefore benefit from the latest innovations and knowledge from the publisher, as well as from resources and infrastructures that guarantee the protection of their user/customer data – at no additional cost.

-For example, Microsoft Gold Partner companies can take advantage of the latest Microsoft solutions at no additional cost:
+For example, Microsoft Solutions Partner companies can take advantage of the latest Microsoft solutions at no additional cost: